Drednote/spring-boot-starter-telegram/README.md

 - You can create any implementation of `TelegramResponse` for sending response
 - Any custom code can be written in `TelegramResponse`, but I strongly recommend using this interface only for sending a response to **Telegram**
+- If you pass {@link BotApiMethod} or {@link SendMediaBotMethod} in the constructor of this class, the 'chatId' property will be automatically set (only if it is null).
+If you manually set 'chatId', nothing happens

 ### Exception Handling